elidelima/tech-challenge-backend/README.md

     - GET /actors/{actorID}/movies

 - MG-0005.
 Select one of the following:
-  1. View Actor's favorite genre
-  - As a user, I want to get the favorite genre of a given Actor.
+  1. View Actor's favorite genre: As a user, I want to get the favorite genre of a given Actor.
 Business Rule: the favorite genre is the one with the most appearances.
     - GET /actors/{id}/favourite-genre'

-  2. View Actor's number of Movies in Genres
-   - As a user, I want to get the number of movies by genre on an actor profile page.
+  2. View Actor's number of Movies in Genres: As a user, I want to get the number of movies by genre on an actor profile page.
     - GET /actors/{id}/movies-by-genre

-  3. View Actors in a Genre
-    - As a user, I want to get a list of actors for a given Genre ordered by movie appearances.
+  3. View Actors in a Genre: As a user, I want to get a list of actors for a given Genre ordered by movie appearances.
     - GET /genres/{id}/actors-by-movies

 - MG-0006.
 View Actor's character names
   - As a user, I want to get a list of character names of a given Actor.
    - GET /actors/1/characters